 What Do RSVP Volunteers Do?

-RSVP Volunteer Assignments Include:
+RSVP Volunteer Opportunities Include:

 There are so many needs in a community as large as Jacksonville.
 This list includes just a few examples.
 If you do not see an area that matches your interest or skill set, do not hesitate to contact us.

 Community partners may include schools, hospitals, non-profits, disaster relief, veteran and environmental agencies, City Hall, other local government agencies and so much more.

 Common RSVP projects may include: